TomerAberbach/website/private/posts/avoid-layout-shifts-caused-by-web-fonts-with-postcss-fontpie.md

 means it's a bit manual to use and I wanted something I could easily integrate into this website's build.
 I was already using [PostCSS](https://github.com/postcss/postcss) so I decided to make a Fontpie PostCSS plugin.
-The result was [`postcss-fontpie`](https://github.com/TomerAberbach/postcss-fontpie).
+The result is [`postcss-fontpie`](https://github.com/TomerAberbach/postcss-fontpie).
 And now generating fallback font metrics for my web fonts is as easy as adding the following to my